Zenovations/knockout-sync/README.md

         var self = this;

-        // add all the fields from the data model ko.sync.use(this, model);
+        // add all the fields from the data model
+        // this view now represents a single Record ko.sync.use(this, model);

         // add a computed field